 Oatmeal Energy Balls

-You can store energy balls in a container for up to a week in the fridge.
+You can store energy balls in a container in the fridge for up to a week.

 These strawberry energy balls make a great snack when you need a little energy boost during the day.
 They are also great for a healthy snack for the kids.